 20) The religious are convinced that they can see what is in someone’s heart by looking at their external appearance.
 They accept or reject people on that basis.
 The Bible teaches that we should not judge people by their external appearance, which is very deceiving.
 We should also wait for God who will, at the end of the world, separate His children from those who do iniquity.
 (Matthew 7:1&2, Romans 2:16, 1 Samuel 16:7, Matthew 13:24-30&37-43 & Psalm 139)

 21) Religion often results in discrimination against, and the harsh treatment of women.
+False religious leaders often abuse their wives in secret.
 The Gospel states that women are fellow heirs of the grace of God and should be treated with respect.
 Woman should submit to their husbands and their husbands should love them as themselves.
 (Galatians 3:28, 1 Peter 3:7 & Ephesians 5:22-33)

 22) In religion woman are often severely punished for committing adultery while the men, who committed adultery with them, get away with it easily.
 God’s law in the old testament stated that men and woman should be equally punished for committing adultery.
 The Lord Jesus said that men who have looked at women lustfully have already committed adultery in their hearts.
 Through the Gospel both adulterers and adulteresses can receive forgiveness.
 (Leviticus 20:10, John 8:1-11, Matthew 26:28, Colossians 1:14).